-By Air: On the west of the city stands the Bordeaux-Mérignac Airport.
+On the west of the city stands the Bordeaux-Mérignac Airport.
 This regional airport basically serves domestic flights; however, a handful of international flights can also be availed from here.
 More specifically, the connecting flights to London, Paris, Amsterdam, and Madrid do halt at this airport prior to leaving for the final destination.
 After reaching the airport, a public transport can be availed to reach the downtown.

-By Train: Located approximately four kilometers from the central location, Gare Saint Jean is the chief railway station of the city.
+Located approximately four kilometers from the central location, Gare Saint Jean is the chief railway station of the city.
 One can avail trains to Paris, Angoulême, Poitiers, Toulouse, Marseille, Montpellier, Périgueux, and Clermont-Ferrand from here.
 After arriving at the railway junction, taxis, trams or buses can be taken to reach the desired destination within the city.

-By car: One can take the A10 or N10 highway from the north to reach the city.
+One can take the A10 or N10 highway from the north to reach the city.
 Similarly, from the south, A63 highway can be taken.
 If one is coming by car, then it would be better to skip driving from 8 to 10 am and 4 to 7 pm because the beltway remains crowded during these hours.